 People of Bahrain are considered to be very open minded and welcoming by nature, so there isn’t much to worry about.

-Economy of Bahrain
+The Economy of Bahrain

-The major industries contributing to the economy of Bahrain are oil and petroleum followed by banking and tourism.
+The major industries contributing to the economy of Bahrain are oil and petroleum, followed by banking and tourism.

 Apart from oil and petroleum, Bahrain is also a major exporter of aluminium products and construction material.

-Most expats move to Bahrain for better work opportunities and an increased income.
+Most expats move to Bahrain for better work opportunities and increased income.
 The taxation system in Bahrain makes it simpler for expats to send most of their income to families back home.

 If you’re an expat who has lived and worked in Bahrain for more than 12 months, your tax deductions will be similar to the locals.
 Income tax is usually deducted from the salary itself, which makes managing your income so much simpler.

-Anyone with a job in Bahrain is required to pay 1% of their total salary as tax to the Government.
+Anyone with a job in Bahrain is required to pay 1% of their total salary as tax to the government.
 In addition to this, an extra 5% is deducted as social security.
-With only 6% of the total salary deducted for tax, most people take home a hefty paycheque.
+With only 6% of the total salary deducted for tax, most people take home a hefty pay cheque.